jessicapowerDA/CAFC-Report-2024-Dashboards/README.md

-The Canadian Anti-Fraud Centre Report 2024
+# The Canadian Anti-Fraud Centre Report 2024

+## Dataset
+The data used in these dashboards are from The Government of Canada website, under The Canadian Anti-Fraud Centre's Annual Report for 2024.  [https://open.canada.ca/data/en/dataset/69c68f22-8a2a-43d1-8f4e-4017e3ffebba/resource/1ffc4a5e-e41b-48c7-929e-633d023ef8dc](URL)

-All data is from The CAFC website under annual reports for 2024 Data was pulled from the report, added to Excel, then exported to Power BI for visualization Screenshot of the 2 Dashboards:
+The Data was pulled from the PDF report, added to Excel into tables, then exported to Power BI for visualization.

+## Preview of the two Dashboards:

-CAFC 2024 Report (Dollar Loss)
+### CAFC 2024 Report (Dollar Loss)

-CAFC 2024 Report (# of Reports)
+### CAFC 2024 Report (# of Reports)